jnidzwetzki/bboxdb/doc/network.md

-# The network protocol of the scalephant
+# The network protocol of the bboxdb

-The protocol of the scalephant is based on frames.
+The protocol of the bboxdb is based on frames.
 Each frame consists of a header and a body.
 The header has a fixed size, the body has a variable size.
 It exists two types of frames: request and response frames.
-The request frame is send from the client to the scalephant, the response frame is send from the scalephant to the client.
+The request frame is send from the client to the bboxdb, the response frame is send from the bboxdb to the client.

 ## The request frame